kev0960/ModooCode/md/inst/cmp.md

 ### Description

 Compares the first source operand with the second source operand and sets the status flags in the EFLAGS register according to the results.
-The comparison is performed by subtracting the second operand from the first operand and then setting the status flags in the same manner as the SUB instruction.
+The comparison is performed by subtracting the second operand from the first operand and then setting the status flags in the same manner as the `SUB` instruction.
 When an immediate value is used as an operand, it is sign-extended to the length of the first operand.

-The condition codes used by the Jcc, CMOVcc, and SETcc instructions are based on the results of a CMP instruction.
+The condition codes used by the `Jcc`, `CMOVcc`, and `SETcc` instructions are based on the results of a `CMP` instruction.
 Appendix B, "EFLAGS Condition Codes," in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 1, shows the relationship of the status flags and the condition codes.